Psychology—BS

 Learn more about studying psychology at Michigan's flagship technological university.

-"A lot of chances for one-on-one research and building those important connections with people in your field."Hannah DeRuyter, psychology
+"The program is really small and it's a really close relationship with the faculty.
+There are a lot of chances for research and building those important connections with people in your field."Hannah DeRuyter '23, BS Psychology